zionsg/standalone-php-scripts/README.md

 - array_diff_key_recursive<br />
   Compare keys of 2 arrays recursively in both directions.

+- array_reduce_lists_recursive<br />
+  Reduce lists in an array to 1 element each recursively.

 - composer_browser<br />
   Run `composer install` in browser.